National Resource Center on LGBT Aging

 As a sign of the progress our LGBT communities have made in securing support at the federal level, it was a historic high point.
 But it's only the beginning.

-IN OCTOBER 2010 the National Resource Center on LGBT Aging officially launches, unveiling a web site that will serve as a comprehensive clearinghouse of information for aging providers, LGBT organizations and LGBT older adults.
-The National Resource Center on LGBT Aging is poised to provide more and more training and develop even more tools and resources for aging providers, LGBT organizations and LGBT older adults in every part of the country..
-Help us make this vision a reality.
+OCTOBER 2010 the National Resource Center on LGBT Aging officially launches, unveiling a web site that will serve as a comprehensive clearinghouse of information for aging providers, LGBT organizations and LGBT older adults.
+The National Resource Center on LGBT Aging is poised to provide more and more training and develop even more tools and resources for aging providers, LGBT organizations, and LGBT older adults in every part of the country.

 JULY 2013 SAGE—along with 18 collaborating organizations—received another two year grant to continue, and grow, the National Resource Center on LGBT Aging's vital work.
 During this time the Resource Center expanded its library of best practice guides and training opportunities